WalletScrutiny/WalletScrutinyCom/_android/com.qsoft.mybtc.md

 ## The Site

-On the homepage, the service has a short explanation on how it works.
+On the homepage, the service has a short explanation of how it works.

 > Create a request to **sell/buy a giftcard and any cryptocurrency** that is supported, a staff will attach to you and the transaction will go seemlesly